vpsg-research/DeepFakeDefenders/README.md

 <center><img src="competition.png "width="100%"></center>

 We won the Top 20 Excellence Awards in the Global Multimedia Deepfake Detection.
+Our team consists of Lixin Jia, Hongrui Zheng and Zhiqing Guo([www.guozhiqing.cn](https://www.guozhiqing.cn/)).

 # Our Competition Model
 Enhanced EfficientNet for Face Forgery Detection Using Custom Activations and Augmentation.